bbc/news-vj-sharetools/README.md

             message: 'BBC News has new bespoke'
         }
     },
-    shareUrl: document.referrer,
-    template: 'dropdown', // Optional
+    template: '<h1><%=label%></h1>'
-    templateMarkup: '<h1><%=label%></h1>', // Optional
 });
 ```
 **Sending custom template**

-You can optionally provide templateMarkup, this is a HTML template that will be rendered by the template engine.
+The `template` property is a HTML template that will be rendered by the template engine.
 The renderer will pass the two values:

 * label (string) - The label passed when initalising shareTools
 * networks (array) - An of available network names.